• Nothing Found

 Taxis in Berlin

-There are over 7,500 taxis in Berlin run by just over 3,000 individual taxi companies, this is more than any other city in Germany.
-Although this may sound a little complicated, thanks to the implementation of regulated fares, this fierce competition has actually made taxi fares in Berlin quite affordable.
-If you’ve only got a short amount of time in this beautiful city, or if you prefer to get from A to B in comfort, taking a Berlin taxi is a great option.
-You can very easily hail down a cab in the street, call one of the many taxi companies, or simply walk to a taxi rank at one of the main transportation hubs or tourist spots.
+If you’ve only got a short time in this beautiful city, or simply prefer to get from A to B without messing with public transport – taking a Berlin taxi is a great option.
+You can easily hail a cab in the street, call one of the many taxi companies, download an app, or walk to a taxi stand at one of the main transportation hubs or tourist spots throughout the city.

 TRAINED DRIVERS